panacea-js/core/README.md

 * **[Panacea CMS](https://github.com/panacea-js/cms)** - is a first-class application providing functionality you'd expect to find in all good CMSs.
 Although Panacea Core can be used as a standalone application we strongly recommend using Panacea's official CMS to make the most of the Panacea eco-system.
 * **[Panacea CLI](https://github.com/panacea-js/cli)** - is a command line tool (cli) for creating new projects and performing common tasks within your application.
 * **Templates** - allow you to create application starter kits and distribute them to your team and the wider world.
 Templates can be easily installed using the Panacea CLI.
-* **Application** - is a term used in Panacea as anything that consumes the GraphQL endpoint.
+* **Application** - is a term used in Panacea as any system that consumes the GraphQL endpoint.
+All applications require setting up in the admin UI.
 * **Hooks** - are a publish/subscribe mechanism to add your own behaviors and alter workflow data.
 * **Entities** - are the yml files which describe data types in your application.
 They can reference other types of objects and can have a nested 'object' structure.
 Entities automatically get converted to GraphQL types and MongoDB collections without you needing to do any of the plumbing.
 Of course, all of this can be overriden using the hooks system.
 * **Config entities** - are a singleton entities which define site-wide configuration.
 This configuration can be altered directly in the yml files, however we strongly recommend you use Panacea CMS to make any changes.